 Kimberley Cameron, President

-She began her literary career as an agent trainee at the Marjel de Lauer Agency in association with Jay Garon in New York.
-She worked for several years at MGM developing books for motion pictures.
-She was the co-founder of Knightsbridge Publishing Company with offices in New York and Los Angeles.
-In 1993 she became partners with Dorris Halsey of The Reece Halsey Agency, founded in 1957.
-Among its clients have been Aldous Huxley, William Faulkner, Upton Sinclair, and Henry Miller.
-She opened Reece Halsey North in 1995 and Reece Halsey Paris in 2006.
-Her associate Elizabeth Evans opened Reece Halsey New York in 2008, and in 2009 the agency became Kimberley Cameron & Associates.
+Her great-grandfather, Rupert Hughes, wrote over 50 books and was one of the founders of what became The Author’s Guild.
+Her mother would talk about the time she came to Los Angeles to work for him, as he had seven desks with seven books he was writing at the same time in a grand home in Los Feliz, CA. He died the year she was born, and her mother always said, “Rupert passed you his literary baton!”
+She began her literary career as an agent trainee at the Marjel de Lauer Agency in association with Jay Garon in New York, then worked for several years at MGM developing books for motion pictures, and then was the co-founder of Knightsbridge Publishing Company with offices in New York and Los Angeles.
+In 1992, she was asked to become partners with Dorris Halsey of The Reece Halsey Agency.
+After her beloved partner Dorris passed away, she came to her in a dream and said, “Now it’s your turn,” and in 2009 the agency became Kimberley Cameron & Associates.
 She resides and works from Tiburon, California with many visits to New York to make the rounds of editorial offices.

-She was educated at Marlborough School for Girls in Los Angeles, Humboldt State University, and Mount St. Mary's College.
-She has been a guest speaker at numerous writer's conferences over the years which include but are not limited to: The Maui Writer's Conference, Pacific Northwest, Aspen, Book Passage Mystery, Cape Cod, Kentucky Writer's Retreat, Boise Idaho, San Diego State University, Austin, Texas, Thrillerfest, Left Coast Crime, Bouchercon, and many others.
-She also attends BEA.
+She was educated at Marlborough School for Girls in Los Angeles, Humboldt State University, and Mount St. Mary’s College.
+She has been a guest speaker at numerous writer’s conferences over the years which include but are not limited to: The Maui Writer’s Conference, Pacific Northwest, Aspen, Book Passage Mystery, Cape Cod, Kentucky Writer’s Retreat, Boise, Idaho, San Diego State University, Austin, Texas, Jackson Hole, Thrillerfest, Left Coast Crime, Bouchercon, and many others.

-She is looking for exceptional writing in any field, particularly writing that touches the heart, and makes us feel something.
-She's been successful with many different genres, and especially loves the thrill of securing representation for debut authors.
-She represents both fiction and nonfiction manuscripts, with the exception of romance, children's books and screenplays.
+As she has been a successful agent for 30 years, she is enjoying mentoring and fostering the careers of her agents.
+While working largely by referral, she’s always looking for exceptional writing in any field, particularly writing that touches the heart and makes us feel something.
+She’s found success with many different genres, and especially loves the thrill of securing representation for debut authors.
+She represents both fiction and nonfiction manuscripts, with the exception of romance, children’s books, and screenplays.

 She appreciates writers that show patience, understanding, politeness, and trust.